Danaru87/UnseenMail/README.md

 # UnseenMail
 Polybar Python script for viewing unread email from multi accounts

-Only works with IMAP Protocol (working on others like Google API)
+Only works with IMAP Protocol and Gmail APIs

 ![](./screenshot/UnseenMail.png)